JamesCoding888/JavaOCP20221017/README.md

 > FileWriterDemo.java
 - Description:

-		This Java program generates a file named "lotto.txt" in the "data" subdirectory of the directory path specified in the "root" variable.
+		This Java program generates a file named "lottery.txt" in the "data" subdirectory of the directory path specified in the "root" variable.

 	 	The file contains 10 lines of lottery numbers, with each line having 6 unique numbers between 1 and 42.